spinkube/documentation/README.md

 # Running Documentation Locally

-Check out this repository and run using the `hugo serve` command:
+Check out this repository and run using the `hugo server` command:

 ```bash
 $ cd ~